oasisprotocol/docs/docs/dapp/opl/README.md

 ## DApp Development

-The Oasis Privacy Layer contains a set of [smart contracts](https://github.com/oasisprotocol/sapphire-paratime/tree/main/contracts/contracts/opl) for [Sapphire](../sapphire/README.mdx) to empower your existing and future Web3 applications with confidentiality.
+The Oasis Privacy Layer contains a set of [smart contracts](https://github.com/oasisprotocol/sapphire-paratime/tree/main/contracts/contracts/opl) that integrate [Sapphire](../sapphire/README.mdx) into your existing and future Web3 applications and introduce confidentiality.

 Application developers on any EVM-compatible network can add confidential state and selective disclosures to their applications through the usage of a smart